marschall/slf4j-equinox/README.md

 Caveats
 -------

- * the Equinox context object is always <code>null</code>
+ * the Equinox context object is always `null`
  * the SLF4J markers are ignored

-This shouldn't be installed along side <code>ch.qos.logback.slf4j</code>.
-There's a p2 negation requirement taking care of this.
+This shouldn't be installed along side `ch.qos.logback.slf4j` or `org.slf4j.impl.log4j12` There's a p2 negation requirement taking care of this.

 Implementation Notes
 --------------------